dsherret/HomeDeviceControl/README.md

 ## Code Overview

+All libraries are .net standard.
+Applications are .net core except for the windows service, which is a .net framework application.

 - [`MainApp`](MainApp) - Central server/application for controlling the entire system.
 I'm currently running this on a Mac.
     - Controls light bulbs temperature, colour, and brightness.
     - Runs a server which devices can send their power status to.